epurelib/epurelib.github.io/docs/index.md

  - three of them (`Publication`,`Reporter`,`Publisher`) will serve as subordinate classes

- - and the one main class `Article` that will accumulate instances of these other classes:
+ - and the one main, supreme class `Article` that will accumulate instances of these other classes:

 ```python hl_lines="20"
 # base class for Article